D-Integral/Nefertiti/README.md

 # Nefertiti
-Nefertiti by Dmytro Skorokhod is an open source iOS library for making searchable PDF documents from photos.
+Nefertiti by <A HREF=https://www.linkedin.com/in/dmytro-skorokhod-b480b845/>Dmytro Skorokhod</A> is an open source iOS library for making searchable PDF documents from photos.
 It takes an array of UIImage objects and returns a file confirming to NefertitiFileProtocol.

 Nefertiti is available as a Swift package.
 To start using the library add package dependancy, then import Nefertiti and NefertitiFile into your source code file.